-- 313. For each solution, Vendor agrees to conduct MDE User Acceptance Testing (UAT) to prove that the awarded solutions fully meet the requirements of RFP No. 4282.
-UAT must fully support the functionalities of both solutions, whether in the form of one integrated solution, or two independent solutions with the appropriate integrations and/or interfaces. - a) Vendor agrees that UAT procedures will include proving all end-to-end workflows and all necessary MDE interfaces. - b) Vendor agrees that UAT will provide a full suite of reports generated during the UAT period to validate the reporting functions. - 314.
-For each solution, Vendor must agree to regular status meetings with MDE project management team to review progress on UAT. - a) Vendor agrees to submit meeting agendas, presentation materials, and subsequent meeting minutes. - 315.
-Vendor must submit with his proposal, a preliminary, comprehensive UAT plan (UATP) to demonstrate Vendor's ability to conduct user acceptance testing to meet the requirements of both solutions in accordance with the proposed system(s) design. - 316.
-For each solution's functionalities, Vendor's UAT plan must incorporate the following minimum components: - a) UAT Test Procedures and Methodologies; - b) UAT Test Report; and - c) Training Materials. - 317.
-For the FDP solution, UAT must validate order submission, distributor receipt of orders, real-time inventory adjustments, and allocation adjustments relative to shipments received from USDA. - 318.
-For the APS solution, UAT must specifically address the successful performance of functionalities including but not limited to: - a) MDE personnel being able to update and maintain system information; - b) Local organizations being able to key in sample orders; - c) Distributors being able to retrieve sample orders and return a modified order; - d) System updates to history files from distributor files;
+- 263. Vendor agrees to conduct MDE User Acceptance Testing (UAT) to prove that the awarded solution fully meets the requirements of RFP No. 4459. - a) Vendor agrees that UAT procedures will include proving all end-to-end workflows and all necessary MDE interfaces. - b) Vendor agrees that UAT will provide a full suite of reports generated during the UAT period to validate the reporting functions. - 264.
+Vendor must agree to regular status meetings with MDE project management team to review progress on UAT.
+These meetings will occur throughout the Implementation period, ending when Implementation has completed and will be included in the vendor's proposed implementation fees. - a) Vendor agrees to submit meeting agendas, presentation materials, and subsequent meeting minutes. - 265.
+Vendor must submit with his proposal, a preliminary, comprehensive UAT plan (UATP) to demonstrate Vendor's ability to conduct user acceptance testing to meet the requirements of the solution in accordance with the proposed system(s) design. - 266.
+Vendor's UAT plan must incorporate the following minimum components: - a) UAT Test Procedures and Methodologies; - b) UAT Test Report; and - c) Training Materials. - 267.
+UAT must validate order submission, distributor receipt of orders, real-time inventory adjustments, and allocation adjustments relative to shipments received from USDA. - 268.
+Upon award, Vendor agrees to finalize the preliminary UAT plans with input from the MDE project team. - a) Vendor agrees that the final UAT plan requires approval from MDE. - b) Vendor agrees that MDE expects to witness the execution of the UAT. - c) Vendor agrees that MDE retains the right to determine the success or failure of individual UAT tests. - d) Vendor must provide the personnel to support the services identified in UAT including MDE Final Acceptance Review (FAR). - 269.
+Vendor must agree to provide the personnel to identify and resolve discrepancies between the results of the legacy system(s) and results of Vendor delivered system.

-- e) System report generation with accurate data. - f) MDE staff being able to create distributor and manufacturer bids; - g) Bidders being able to enter and submit bid responses; and - h) MDE staff being able to award bids. - 319.
-Upon award, Vendor agrees to finalize the preliminary UAT plans or each solution with input from the MDE project team. - a) Vendor agrees that the final UAT plan requires approval from MDE. - b) Vendor agrees that MDE expects to witness the execution of the UAT. - c) Vendor agrees that MDE retains the right to determine the success or failure of individual UAT tests. - d) Vendor must provide the personnel to support the services identified in UAT including MDE Final Acceptance Review (FAR). - 320.
-For each solution, Vendor must agree to provide the personnel to identify and resolve discrepancies between the results of the legacy system(s) and results of Vendor delivered system(s). - 321.
-For each solution, Vendor must agree to take corrective measures at no additional cost to MDE when such discrepancies result as a failure of the Vendor-delivered system(s).
+270. Vendor must agree to take corrective measures at no additional cost to MDE when such discrepancies result as a failure of the Vendor-delivered system(s).

-H. User Training and Documentation (Both Solutions)
+G. User Training and Documentation

-- 322. Vendor must provide thorough online tutorial/training geared toward USDA Food Distribution/WBSCM users. - 323.
-Vendor must provide thorough online tutorial/training geared toward APS users. - 324.
-For each solution, Vendor must provide training documentation and keep it updated as appropriate.
-Web-accessible format is acceptable to MDE. - 325.
+- 271. Vendor must provide thorough online tutorial/training geared toward USDA Food Distribution/WBSCM users. - 272.
+Vendor must provide training documentation and keep it updated as appropriate.
+Web-accessible format is acceptable to MDE. - 273.
 For general training purposes, Vendor must provide a mock system containing MDE data for use in hands-on training for internal and external users.
-Web-accessible format is acceptable to MDE.
-This requirement applies to both solutions. - 326.
+Web-accessible format is acceptable to MDE. - 274.
 Prior to go-live, Vendor must provide on-site training for three to five primary system administrators (SAs) in all facets including but not limited to oversight, reporting, tasks, workflows, security, archival and audit trail functions.
-Further, SAs must be prepared to offer training to external users such as RAs and Distributors (train-the-trainer).
-This requirement applies to both solutions. - 327.
-Prior to go-live, Vendor must agree to adequately train MDE staff users in how to successfully perform their respective tasks and workflows for both solutions. - 328.
-Vendor must agree to train MDE staff users and administrators in the effective use of the document management system for both solutions. - 329.
-Training costs should be included in the Vendor's base offering in RFP No. 4282, Section VIII Cost Information Submission.
+Further, SAs must be prepared to offer training to external users such as RAs and Distributors (train-the-trainer). - 275.
+Prior to go-live, Vendor must agree to adequately train MDE staff users in how to successfully perform their respective tasks and workflows. - 276.
+Vendor must agree to train MDE staff users and administrators in the effective use of the document management system. - 277.
+Training costs should be included in the Vendor's base offering in RFP No. 4459, Section VIII Cost Information Submission.
 Training that is considered to be outside the base offering must be presented as a separate line item in the cost information submission.

-VII.
-FINAL ACCEPTANCE REVIEW (BOTH SOLUTIONS)
+VI.
+FINAL ACCEPTANCE REVIEW